 Alternately, if you like luxury, but don’t need to stay in a Disney hotel, there are a variety of nice hotels in Downtown Disney and just off property.
 Among these hotels are a Waldorf Astoria, Ritz Carlton, and JW Marriott.
 The overall experience off-property isn’t the same as it is when staying within the confines of Walt Disney World, but luxury travelers may find that the Disney accommodations aren’t up to snuff or don’t offer good value for money.

 When Walt Disney World closed its Pleasure Island nightclub complex a few years ago, Disney’s most “adult” form of nighttime entertainment died.
 While the current offerings don’t compare to Pleasure Island, there’s still fun to be had at night.

 The BoardWalk, which is part of a hotel that we recommend above, has good nightlife.
 Starting an evening at the excellent Flying Fish Cafe and concluding the night at Jellyrolls (dueling) piano bar with stops to see the boardwalk entertainers along the way is a great way to spend an evening.
 From there, you can also see the nightly Epcot fireworks, Illuminations, without going into the park.

 In the resorts, besides Jellyrolls, our favorite bar is probably River Roost Lounge at Port Orleans Riverside, thanks to Yehaa Bob, who performs there regularly.
-Another good one for a more romantic experience is Tambu Lounge at Disney’s Polynesian Resort.
+Another good one for a more relaxed experience is Tambu Lounge at Disney’s Polynesian Resort.
 Other great options include Territory Lounge at Disney’s Wilderness Lodge, Crew’s Cup Lounge at Disney’s Yacht Club, Mizner’s Lounge at Disney’s Grand Floridian Resort & Spa, and Bellevue Lounge at Disney’s BoardWalk.
 Really, you can’t go wrong at any of the Deluxe Resort lounges.

 Surprisingly, some of the best bars are actually located inside the parks!
 With the exception of Magic Kingdom (where you can only order alcohol for dinner at Be Our Guest Restaurant), every park has at least one excellent bar.